marklasia/smart-contracts/WORST-CASE-SCENARIOS.md

 | ----------- | -------- |
 | Very Low    | High     |

-This contract holds all ETH that were paid as fees during PoA sales.
+This contract holds all ETH that was paid as fees during PoA sales.
 It's impossible to move its ETH, other than through burning ACT first.
 Not even the `owner` can access the ETH in this contract without burning a proportionate amount of ACT.

-It would be very painful to change, however, it also is a very simple contract and the likelihood that there is an issue with it is very low.
+It would be very painful to change.
+However, it also is a straightforward contract and the likelihood that there is an issue with it is very low.

 ## 2. AccessToken Scenarios

-### Economics of ACT don't work as expected and need to be changed
+### We need to update the economics of ACT

 | Probability | Severity |
 | ----------- | -------- |
 | Medium      | Medium   |

-This contract holds all locked BBK, which means this contract cannot simply be redeployed into some arbitrary state.
+It could happen that there is a flaw in the token economics of ACT that we need to fix.
+This contract holds all locked BBK, which means we cannot simply redeploy it into some arbitrary state.
 Luckily, there is no ETH stored here and we're only concerned with BBK balances.

 #### Mitigation Steps
 - Deploy new version of the contract